 Depression the second most prevalent mental health condition humanity experiences (anxiety is the first).
 Around 1 million Australian adults have depression and it affects more than 15 million American adults, and if it’s so prevalent in our population, then it’s going to appear in our books.
 So if you’re going to write about it, then you need to make sure your words are accurate and realistic, which is where PsychWriter comes in.

 What Your Character will Experience

-The feelings of sadness, emptiness and hopelessness are the hallmarks of depression, but it will be experienced differently by each person.
-For some it will mean feeling ‘blah’, having no feelings, or feeling anxious.
-For others, it translates to physical complaints, like bodily aches and pains.
-Many individuals report or exhibit increased irritability e.g. persistent anger, a tendency to respond to events with angry outbursts or blaming others, an exaggerated sense of frustration over minor matters.
+The feelings of sadness, emptiness and hopelessness are the hallmarks of depression, but they will be experienced differently by each person.
+For some it will mean feeling ‘blah’, others may have no feelings, others may feel anxious.
+For some, it translates to physical complaints, like bodily aches and pains.
+Many individuals report or exhibit increased irritability e.g. persistent anger, a tendency to respond to events with angry outbursts or blaming others, or an exaggerated sense of frustration over minor matters.
 Indeed, in children and adolescents an irritable or cranky mood may develop rather than a sad or dejected mood.

 Loss of interest or pleasure in usual activities